christiancarson/christiancarson.github.io/index.md

-# My Portfolio
+# Christian Carson

-Hi there!
-I'm a [YOUR NAME] and I'm a [JOB TITLE/DESCRIPTION].
-This is my portfolio showcasing some of my work.
+Hi MDS!
+My name is Christian Carson, but you can call me Critty.
+I'm a rising conservation scientist looking to improve my skills in data science.
+This is my portfolio showcasing some of my work as it applies to MDS.

 ## About Me